 In November of 2013 Mr. Crowe was appointed as a Deputy Title IX Coordinator for the University and currently serves as an investigator.
 In addition to his role as the Director of Student Conduct, he is also responsible for managing the day-to-day procedures associated with the University's Title IX investigations with a particular emphasis on investigating alleged cases of sexual assault, sexual harassment, and intimate partner violence involving students.

 Chief Diversity Officer,

-Dr. Molly Kerby (She/Her) is the Assistant Provost for Institutional Effectiveness and Co-Chief Diversity Officer at Western Kentucky University for Academic Affairs.
-Dr. Kerby also holds the rank of Professor in the Department of Sociology & Criminology and teaches courses in the Diversity & Community Studies major.
-She received undergraduate degrees in sociology and environmental science and a master’s of science in public health/environmental health at Western Kentucky University.
+Dr. Molly Kerby (She/Her) is the Assistant Provost for Inclusion, Integrative Learning, and Community Engagement at Western Kentucky University.
+Dr. Kerby also holds the rank of Professor in the Department of Sociology & Criminology, teaches courses in the Diversity & Community Studies major, and serves on disstertation committees in the EdD program.
+She received undergraduate degrees in sociology and environmental science and a Masters of Public Health (MPH) at Western Kentucky University.
 She went on to complete her PhD in Higher Education Administration at the University of Louisville.

 Dr. Kerby’s research focuses primarily on theoretical predictive models of community and organizational change, particularly in areas related to higher education, civic engagement, and diversity, equity, and inclusion.
 Dr. Kerby has taught in higher education for over 25 years in various programs including sociology, public health, and gender & women's studies.